Nutty-Nuts/Notes/sophomore/second/HIST 3/Chapter 1.md

 - Liberalism is a political philosophy based on belief in progress, the essential goodness of the human race, and the autonomy of the invidual standing for the protection of political and civil liberties
 ## Obscurantism
 - Obscurantism is the opposition to the spread of knowledge
+## Drawinism
+- Drawinism is a theory that inherent dynamic forces allow only the fittest persons or organizations to prosper in a competitive environment